Learning Problems and Developmental Delay: German [UPDATE]

 At two years of age, the little boy had typhoid with a high fever.
 He had frequent colds and was given antibiotics repeatedly.
 He suffered from numerous allergies, asthma, and bronchitis.
 He was placed on the steroid cortisone to open his blocked airways in emergencies.

-While in pre-school at three years of age, he stood apart from the other children.
+At three years of age while in preschool, he stood apart from the other children.
 He played alone and did not respond to verbal directions.

 “I was in denial about my child.
 He could speak German, Spanish, and English but he was absent from life.
 When other children tried to hit the piñata at a party German did not participate.
 It broke my heart to watch.”